Concepts, Terms, and Outcomes

 To help mask out bad pixels, ProRaster builds a Mask field that contains some standard bands.
 It populates these bands by interrogating the QA band data associated with the scene.
 For example, you will often see these bands – Pixels (clear), Land (clear), Water (clear), Snow (clear).
 If you only want pixels that are designated Land, and you want to reject all compromised pixels, choose “Land (clear)”.
 If you just want to reject band pixels, choose “Pixels (clear)”.

 This data is supplied by the data provider and is of mixed quality.
 As a rule, older processing is not as good as later processing.
 You might find that an old Landsat scene in Precollection format may have much poorer QA data than the same scene reprocessed to Collection 2 format.
 Even so, often the Land – Water – Snow differentiation is poor.
-In my view, the pixel labeling is rarely aggressive enough and many pixels that are designated as clear of cloud may be partially cloud affected.
+In my view, the pixel labelling is rarely aggressive enough and many pixels that are designated as clear of cloud may be partially cloud affected.

 Statistics

-For any raster dataset, you can compute statistics.
-This will compute summary statistics – like the minimum, maximum, mean – as well as distribution statistics which include a distribution histogram and other measures like the standard deviation, median, mode, and quartiles.
+For any raster dataset you can compute statistics.
+This will compute summary statistics – like the minimum, maximum, mean – as well as distribution statistics which include a distribution histogram and other measures like the standard deviation, median, mode and quartiles.
 These statistics can be used to form the basis of your data analysis.
 You can track how the statistics change over time and quantify the changes.

 Export